uviclibraries/surveys/2-survey-format.md

 4. On the top right of the page click **Collect Responses**..

 5. The following image will pop up, and you have many options to spread your survey out.
 Take a moment to choose an option, and once you have read them out, choose **Share a survey link**.
     <img src="images/act-1/sm-1-23.png" style="float:right; width:200px;" alt="create survey">
     <img src="images/act-1/sm-1-22.png" style="width:400px;" alt="create survey">
+More ways to send are visible at the bottom of the page (note the photo here looks a bit different as the surface has been updated).

-6. A page with a link should be titled, “Web Link 1”.
+7. A page with a link should be titled, “Web Link 1”.
 Copy your survey link and if this was a research project you'd send that link to invite people to participate in your survey!

     <img src="images/act-1/sm-1-24.png" style=" width:400px;" alt="create survey">